 Updated December 2022

-It’s almost 2022, and this past year has flown by.
+It’s almost 2023, and this past year has flown by.
 At Launch, we’re always thinking of ways we can help our members improve their financial well being, especially at the start of a new year.
 This is also something on the minds of many Americans as a new year starts and resolutions are made.
-According to a recent Fidelity Investments survey, 67% of Americans plan to make a financial resolution this year, including reducing personal debt and saving more.
-If you share some of these same goals, we’ve outlined a few steps to jump start your 2022 financial resolutions.
+One in three Americans are planning to make finance-related New Year’s resolutions for 2023, according to a new WalletHub Survey.
+We’ve outlined a few steps to jump start your 2023 financial resolutions.

 1. Identify your financial goals

 Do you see yourself in a new house, car, or boat?
 Do you want to reduce your debt?
 Are you saving for your kids to attend college?
 Or maybe you want to go back to school.
 Everyone has different financial goals so it’s important to name yours so you can create a unique plan.

 2. Track Your Money